tweag/nickel/doc/manual/typing.md

 ```

 We could add a type annotation to `x`.
 But sometimes we don't want to, or we
 can't.
-Maybe in a real use-case, `x` is an expression that we know correctly
+Maybe `x` is an expression that we know correctly evaluates to a number
-evaluates to a number but is rejected by the typechecker because it uses dynamic
+but is rejected by the typechecker because it uses dynamic idioms.
+In this case,
-idioms.
-In this case, we can trade a type annotation for a contract application:
+we can trade a type annotation for a contract application:

 Example: